ApexInvent/ApexInvent-Documentation/about.md

 ---
 # About Apex Invent

 Founded in the early months of 2023, Apex Invent was born out of a passion for 3D printing and a want to create a distinctively South African 3D printer.
-Our journey has been a dynamic one, marked by both triumphs in terms of development and other more severe challenges, leading us to a strategic reimagining of our core business and mission leading us to a much-needed restart to our endeavor free from any 3rd party involvement.
+Our journey has been a dynamic one, marked by both triumphs in terms of development and other more severe challenges, leading us to a strategic reimagining of our core business and mission leading us to a much-needed restart to our endeavor, free from any 3rd party involvement.

 At the heart of Apex Invent lies a commitment to openness and collaboration.
 Every development we achieve is now proudly open source, offering our community a source of pride.
 While our core development and open source initiative is currently a one-person endeavor, our vision is to transform this into a thriving community effort.